harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

 Project Setup
 =============

-- Click on the `provided GitHub Classroom assignment link`__, login via GitHub if necessary, and click "Accept assignment".
+- Click on the `provided Classroom 50 assignment link`__, login via GitHub if necessary, and click "Accept assignment".
 - Login to the VM.
 - Run ``cd`` to enter your home directory, then run ``git clone <repo_url> lab/`` to clone your repo.
 - Run ``cd lab/`` to enter the project directory.